MRMADMAX217/git-demo/README.md

 # git-demo
 basic git
-first change from local to remote second change from remote to local
+first change from local to remote done second change from remote to local done